King Arthur Baking Co.’s Remarkable Digital Transformation

 Adding Broadcast Media to the Mix

-New shows that taught viewers how to whip up interesting dishes became very popular, transforming cooking from a routine task into something exciting—even glamorous.
+New shows that taught viewers how to whip up interesting dishes became popular, transforming cooking from a routine task into something exciting—even glamorous.

 Socioeconomic Trends Impact King Arthur Flour

 Thanks to the G.I.
 Bill, a wave of newly educated veterans entered the workforce.
-As incomes rose, a burgeoning middle class prospered.
-It was a golden era of optimism and economic growth.

 The Rise of Kitchen Technology

-The Decline of Home Baking
+A Decline in Home Baking

-As a result, many women entered the workforce to help supplement their family’s household income.
+Many women entered the workforce to help supplement their family’s household income.

 With less time to prepare meals from scratch, convenience became a top priority, and the popularity of processed foods spiked.